 Stallings sits at her desk underneath the painting.
 It's a cool Wednesday morning.
-She feels like she can never do enough for people.

 "My goal someday is to end sexual violence," Stallings said.
 "If you work at a center like this and you don't think you can accomplish that, you need to leave."

 Around every corner of the center are reminders of her goal: the children's toys in a reception room; the emergency boxes of clothes for survivors undergoing forensic exams; a victims quilt with personalized messages like "stop the pain" and "keep your head up."